renanwilson/react-articles/README.md

 # React Articles!

-## 🖥️ Olhe este projeto na web
+## 🖥️ Look this project in the web
 - [react-articles](https://react-coodesh-challenge.vercel.app)

 ## 🚀 Technologies

-Este projeto está usando:
+This project is using:
 - [ReactJS](https://reactjs.org)
 - [typescript](https://www.typescriptlang.org)